TezosTaqueria/taqueria/website/docs/plugins/plugin-ligo.md

 ### Options

-The LIGO `compile` task will accept the following optional parameters
+The LIGO `compile` task will accept the following optional parameters:

 | flag  |  name       | description                           |
 |-------|:-----------:|---------------------------------------|